7-Day South of France Road Trip Itinerary: My Perfect Route

 FYI- Check out market days ahead of time while planning your itinerary.
 We chose to visit Apt for the market on Saturday, but there are markets all over the Luberon villages open on different days of the week.

-Also, many of these markets close up shop around 12:30 pm or so, meaning you’ll want to get there by at least 11:30 am to really take it all in.
+Also, many of these markets close up shop around 12:30 pm or so, meaning you’ll want to get there by around 11:30 am to really take it all in.

 After Apt, it is time to hop back into the car and drive to another awarded beautiful village in France: Roussillon.
 Unlike other villages with limestone architecture, this place is red, orange, and yellow thanks to the ochre-rich cliffs.